-I am a mom of 4 children aged nine, seven, five and two, we live near Pavia in the North of Italy.
+I am a mom of 5 children aged eleven, nine, seven, four and 5 months old, we live near Pavia in the North of Italy.
 I have American and Italian citizenship and my kids are bilingual.
 My husband and I chose HS because we believe children belong with their families and don’t have to spend eight hours a day, five days a week segregated in a building having to ask permission for talking, standing and going to the bathroom.
 We don’t want to mold our children, we want them to have the freedom to learn for their own reasons, asking questions not answering them while taking part in life’s immense diversity of situations.We are full hearted unschoolers.
 I am a free education activist, social media manager, educator and author of the first book in Italy on home education: Homeschooling.
 L’Educazione Parentale in Italia.
 I was the first in Italy to come out as a homeschooling parent through the media.
 This informed thousands of other parents that there is a legal possibility to not send their children to school.
 I believe my mission is to free children of the bondage of traditional parenting and education, helping parents move in this direction.
 Society will change only if we start offering more respect, peace and freedom to both parents and children worldwide.
 Please visit and support the Italian Network www.educazioneparentale.org

 This blog is dedicated to all parents who home educate, regardless of their religion, personal philosophy, country of origin, ethnic identity, occupation and educational method and it aims to make homeschooling more accessible in Italy.